severalnines/terraform-ccx/README.md

 ```
 kubectl get services ingress-nginx-controller --output jsonpath='{.status.loadBalancer.ingress[0].ip}'
 ```
+If you have a proper domain name configured for your production environment, you can replace the load balancer DNS name with your domain name accordingly.

 Create and Edit the values.yaml file by replacing the DNS name in ccxFQDN and sessionDomain fields.
 ```